Policy Optimization over General State and Action Spaces: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we study new policy optimization methods for solving Markov decision process and reinforcement learning problems over general state and action spaces.
 We first present a generalization of the policy mirror descent method and suggest a novel function approximation scheme into it to deal with general state spaces.
 We then introduce a new class of policy dual averaging (PDA) methods for reinforcement learning that might be more amenable for function approximation in that it only requires the approximation of the action-value function.
-We establish the convergence properties of both methods under different situations, including the linear convergence to the global optimality under exact action-value function evaluation, the sublinear convergence to the global optimality up to function approximation error under certain curvature conditions, and the sublinear convergence to a stationary point up to function approximation if such curvature conditions are violated. \edits{Our numerical experiments also show PDA exhibits robust and consistent performance across a range of optimal control and planning problems, sometimes outperforming state-of-the-art RL algorithms. }
+Numerical experiments show PDA exhibits robust and consistent performance across a range of optimal control and planning problems, sometimes outperforming state-of-the-art RL algorithms.
+We support these promising numerical performances with new convergence properties for both methods.
+Suppose certain curvature conditions are satisfied as described by~\eqnok{eq:def_convexity_PDA} and the surrounding text.
+In the deterministic case with exact action-value function evaluation, we establish linear convergence to global optimality.
+In the stochastic setting with noisy estimates of the action-value function, we derive a sublinear $O(k^{-1/2})$ (resp.~$O(k^{-1})$) rate of convergence to the neighborhood of global optimality with a general convex (resp.~strongly convex) regularizer, where the neighborhood size is proportional to the bias of the estimator.
+On the other hand, when the curvature conditions are violated, both methods exhibit $O(k^{-1})$ convergence rates as defined by~\eqnok{eq:stationary_PMD0} and~\eqnok{eq:stationary_PMD1}.
+For PMD only, these results may imply convergence to a stationary point in the sense of~\eqnok{eq:stationary_pt}.

+There appears to be connections between such stationary points and gradient-based local optimality conditions (see the discussion following~\cref{lem:monotonicity}).
+We leave a detailed investigation of this connection, potentially important for understanding the convergence of reinforcement learning algorithms, for future work.
+Finally, an important future direction is to generalize the policy evaluation approach from~\cref{sec:generalization} to learn from online data, which may have time dependency and thus lack i.i.d.~samples.